This post may contain affiliate links. Read our disclosure policy here.

 - ½ cup (1oz) freshly grated parmesan cheese

-- Set the Instant Pot to sauté and heat olive oil in the pot.
+- Set the Instant Pot to Sauté.

 - Add stock, ravioli, sage and salt.

-- Remove the sage leaves.
+- Carefully open the lid.
+Remove the sage leaves.

 - Carefully stir everything.
 It’ll be soupy, but don’t worry.
 Butternut squash will fall apart and thicken everything, as you stir.